CrazyTim/spin-wheel/README.md

 `maxRotationSpeed`          | `250`                       | The maximum rotation speed that the wheel can reach.
 `onRest`                    | `null`                      | The callback function for the `onRest` event (see below).
 `onSpin`                    | `null`                      | The callback function for the `onSpin` event (see below).
-`overlayImageUrl`           | `null`                      | The url of an image to draw over the entire canvas (centred).
-This image will not spin with the wheel.
-Useful for skinning.
 `pointerRotation`           | `0`                         | The angle of the pointer that is used to determine the "winning" item (see the `onRest` event). `0°` is north.
 `radius`                    | `.95`                       | Radius of the wheel as a percent of the canvas' smallest dimension.
 `rotation`                  | `0`                         | The initial angle that the wheel is rotated. `0°` is north. `item[0]` will be drawn clockwise from this point.
 Note: the rotation can also be changed by calling `setRotation()`.